stfc/PSyclone/doc/developer_guide/dependency.rst

 to iterate over all indices using its `iterate()` method, which returns all valid 2-tuples of component index and dimension index.
 For example:

+..
+    The testsetup provides the access information for 'a(i,j)=1', so it should report the accesses to 'i' and 'j'.

 .. testcode::

   # access_info is an AccessInfo instance and contains one access, e.g.